davidgq10/website-with-advanced-css-effects/README.md

 # website-with-advanced-css-effects
-These is a website created after completing the advanced CSS effects.
+This is a website created after completing the advanced CSS effects.